 - Get a close-up view of Mount Everest and other surrounding mountains, such as Makalu, Kanchenjunga, Lhotse, Nuptse, Ama Dablam, and more.

-- Walk past charming villages, age-old monasteries, sparkling rivers, and cascading rivers.
+- Walk past charming villages, age-old monasteries, sparkling rivers, and cascading waterfalls.

 - Immerse in the rich culture and traditions of Sherpa ethnic communities.